mcallegari/qlcplus-docs/pages/09.plugins/04.hid/default.v4.md

 ---------

 QLC+ tries to detect the specific joystick functionalities, such as axes and buttons, as individual channels that can be mapped to your Virtual Console widgets.
-Axes and buttons are mapped by QLC+ in sequential order, so for example if your joystick supports 2 axes and 4 buttons, they will appear in the input mapping dialogs like this:
+Axes and buttons are mapped by QLC+ in sequential order, so for example if your joystick supports 2 axes and 4 buttons, they will appear in the input mapping dialogues like this:

 * channel 1: X-axis
 * channel 2: Y-axis